code2k13/posturedetection/readme.md

-# Posture Detection within web browser using customvision.ai and javascript
+# Posture Detection inside browser using customvision.ai , tfjs and webcamjs
 ![pusture.png](posture.png)

 This is the sample code for my experiment on creating a posture detection system.
 It uses a webcam attached on top of a desktop monitor to continously monitor user's posture.
 If the user is slouching or tilting forward, the code generates an alarm.